Lawn sign: Residential associations

 The yard sign protections laid out in Ladue and in Reed do not apply to many Americans because they live in a house or condominium with a restrictive covenant governed by a residential association.
 Such associations are legally considered private entities that are not governed by the First Amendment.
 Legal scholars have advocated for the associations to be considered state actors by the courts.
 Under the state action doctrine, if a private actor is delegated a public function by the state, the private actor is considered a state actor and therefore governed by the First Amendment.
 For a function to be a public function, it must be both traditionally and exclusively or near exclusively a state function.
 On the other hand, one scholar has argued that the associations are "of a private nature" because of the legal principles governing the whole arrangements.
 Such associations are created by "private initiative, private money, private property and private law concepts", thus the associations should be able to enforce any restrictive covenant banning political signs.

+The states of California, Delaware, Nevada, New Jersey, Massachusetts, Ohio, and Wisconsin all protect the right of homeowners to display lawn signs and prohibit homeowners associations and similar organizations from regulating or banning them.

+Kansas, North Carolina, Pennsylvania, and Virginia allow homeowners associations and similar organizations to limit or ban political lawn signs only if it is already written in the bylaws.

+Arizona and Texas prohibit homeowners associations and similar organizations from banning lawn signs during or around an election.